tos-kamiya/d2vg/README.md

 &rarr; doc [main](https://github.com/tos-kamiya/d2vg/) | [dev](https://github.com/tos-kamiya/d2vg/tree/dev)
 &rarr; Japanese doc [main](https://github.com/tos-kamiya/d2vg/blob/main/README.ja_JP.md) | [dev](https://github.com/tos-kamiya/d2vg/blob/dev/README.ja_JP.md)

-**WARNING: In the dev branch, an experiment to change the structure of the DB is currently underway.
-The index DB created with the alpha or beta release will not be usable in the official release.**

 # d2vg

 d2vg, a Doc2Vec grep (but also uses sentence transformers, despite the name)